Student Health Services Vaccine Info

 Should I notify everyone in my class if someone in the class tests positive?

 No. You should not notify your class if someone in the class tests positive.
-The Case Management Team will conduct a positive case interview with the positive case individual to determine if there are any close contacts, to include the classroom setting.
+The Case Management Team will conduct a positive case interview with the positive case individual to determine if there are any close contacts.
 If close contacts are identified, the Case Management Team will reach out to those individuals directly and provide them with quarantine instructions.

 Is the isolation period different for students who test positive depending on their vaccination status?